COMP SCI 7026 - Computer Architecture

 No information currently available.

-Online LearningCourse materials are online at the School of Computer Science's Moodle web site.
+Online LearningCourse materials are online at the School of Computer Science's MyUni web site.

 Learning & Teaching Activities

-There will be one 2-hour problem solving workshop each week, with problems based on the specified sections of the textbook.
-Students are encouraged to attend.
-Sample solutions will be made available for reference after each workshops.
+There will be one 2-hour lecture each week covering the specified sections of the textbook.
+Selected exercises from the textbook will be suggested for practice, and sample solutions will be made available for reference at the end of each week.

 Homework problems based on the specified sections of the textbook will be set throughout the semester.
 Students will be required to submit solutions for assessment.